unpoller/unpoller/examples/MANUAL.md

-unifi-poller(1) -- Utility to poll UniFi Controller Metrics and store them in InfluxDB
+unpoller(1) -- Utility to poll UniFi Controller Metrics and store them in InfluxDB
 ===

 SYNOPSIS
 ---
-`unifi-poller -c /etc/unifi-poller/up.conf`
+`unpoller -c /etc/unpoller/up.conf`

 This daemon polls a UniFi controller at a short interval and stores the collected measurements in an Influx Database.
 The measurements and metrics collected belong